SPARC-FAIR-Codeathon/2025-team-D/README.md

 -->

 ## Future developments
+- Making the sparc-plugin developement environment available directly from within oSPARC.
+- Use sparc-flow to store plugins descriptions in a standard tool description language such as the common workflow language, enalbing them to be integrated into simulation workflows.
 - Adopt a micro frontend architecture to take modularity provided by sparc-plugins even further—enabling each plugin or UI module to be developed, deployed, and maintained as an independent application.
 In addition to existing benefits, this will:
   - Allow users to use different frameworks or technologies for each plugin e.g. Vue, React, Angular.
   - Improve scalability and maintainability by isolating concerns across components.